 Heart disease is the #1 cause of death in the adult population in the US.
-Last year, there were over 1.1 million deaths from cardiovascular disease and more than 700,000 strokes, which is extremely alarming.
+Last year, there were over 1.1 million deaths from cardiovascular disease and more than 700,000 strokes.

 According to the American Heart Association, over 64 million Americans have one or more types of cardiovascular disease (CVD).
 There are however, many easy ways to significantly lower your chances of developing heart disease and to reverse the effects of current heart conditions.